 Day 8.
 Transfer to Sofia Airport for departure.

 Accommodation: The Balkan Trail is based on 7 nights.
 2 nights with private accommodation in Apriltsi (en-suite rooms), 4 nights in chalets (double or triple rooms, WC/toilet on the floor), and 1 night in monastery (double rooms, WC/toilet on the floor).
-The trail is with full board during stay and only beer, wine and alcoholics are paid on spot.
+The trail is with full board during stay and only beer, wine and alcoholic drinks are paid on spot.
 The luggage is transported in a supporting vehicle and the riding guide is accompanying the party throughout the trail.

 Single room supplement: 15 Euro per person per night (in hotels only)

 The price includes: transfer from/to Sofia or Plovdiv airport on set times, accommodation in private house/mountain chalets/monastery in 2-4 bedded rooms, shower/toilet on the floor, 7 nights with full board, English-speaking riding guide, luggage transfers, fully equipped ”own horse”

 Horses: There are more than 25 horses in the riding base – all of them in good condition and trained to ride in the mountains; Most of the horses are of the East Bulgarian breed and crossings with Arabians and local horses; The East Bulgarian breed is well known as tough, thoughtful and wise, and in harmony with the famous strength and power of the Arabian it gives a combination that fully satisfies the riders and the challenges in the nature; The average size is 160-165 cm.
 The saddles are Western (Australian or American).
 There are small saddlebags.